Think tank: United States

 In 2016, in response to scrutiny about think tanks appearing to have a "conflict of interest" or lack transparency, executive vice president, Martin S. Indyk of Brookings Institution – the "most prestigious think tank in the world" admitted that they had "decided to prohibit corporations or corporate-backed foundations from making anonymous contributions."
 In August 2016, The New York Times published a series on think tanks that blur the line.
 One of the cases the journalists cited was Brookings, where scholars paid by a seemingly independent think tank "push donors' agendas amplifying a culture of corporate influence in Washington."
-For example, in exchange for hundreds of thousands of dollars the Brookings Institution provided Lennar – one of the United States' largest home builders – with a significant advantage in pursuing a US$8 billion revitalization project in Hunters Point, San Francisco.
-In 2014, Lennar's then-regional vice president in charge of the San Francisco revitalization, Kofi Bonner was named as a Brookings senior fellow – a position as 'trusted adviser' that carries some distinction.
-Bruce Katz, a Brookings vice president, also offered to help Lennar "engage with national media to develop stories that highlight Lennar's innovative approach."

-U.S. Government think tanks
+U.S. government think tanks

 Government think tanks are also important in the United States, particularly in the security and defense field.
 These include the Center for Technology and National Security Policy at the National Defense University, the Center for Naval Warfare Studies at the Naval War College, and the Strategic Studies Institute at the U.S. Army War College.

 The government funds, wholly or in part, activities at approximately 30 Federally Funded Research and Development Centers (FFRDCs).
 FFRDCs, are unique independent nonprofit entities sponsored and funded by the United States government to meet specific long-term technical needs that cannot be met by any other single organization.
 FFRDCs typically assist government agencies with scientific research and analysis, systems development, and systems acquisition.
 They bring together the expertise and outlook of government, industry, and academia to solve complex technical problems.
 These FFRDCs include the RAND Corporation, the MITRE Corporation, the Institute for Defense Analyses, the Aerospace Corporation, the MIT Lincoln Laboratory, and other organizations supporting various departments within the United States Government.

 Similar to the above quasi-governmental organizations are Federal Advisory Committees.
 These groups, sometimes referred to as commissions, are a form of think tank dedicated to advising the US Presidents or the Executive branch of government.
 They typically focus on a specific issue and as such, might be considered similar to special interest groups.
 However, unlike special interest groups these committees have come under some oversight regulation and are required to make formal records available to the public.
 As of 2002, about 1,000 of these advisory committees were described in the FACA searchable database.